Lille Airport

 Lille Airport (Aéroport de Lille) is an airport located in Lesquin, 7 km south-southeast of Lille, a city in northern France.
 It is also known as Lille-Lesquin Airport or Lesquin Airport.
 Lille is the principal city of the Lille Métropole, the capital of the Hauts-de-France region and the prefecture of the Nord department.
 The airport is 15 minutes from the city centre of Lille.

+The current passenger terminal was built in 1996.

 It is the 12th busiest French airport by number of passengers: around 970,000 in 2001 and 1,397,637 in 2012.
 In terms of cargo, it ranks fourth, with almost 38,000 tonnes passing through each year.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights to and from Lille Airport: